alpcanaydin/githubist/README.md

 # Github.ist

 This is the Web application repo for https://github.ist.
-You may also want to take a look to [API](https://github.com/alpcanaydin/githubist-api)
+You may also want to take a look to [API](https://github.com/alpcanaydin/githubist-api) and [Fetcher](https://github.com/alpcanaydin/githubist-fetcher)

 ## Installation